Ajmal Kasab: Reaction

 Authorities in Uttar Pradesh banned all celebrations and public gatherings and placed the state on high alert in response.
 Similarly, the Coimbatore City Police took a group of people in Coimbatore into preventive custody for celebrating Kasab's execution.
 K. Unnikrishnan, father of Major Sandeep Unnikrishnan, said though the execution was necessary, it was not something to "rejoice over" and that the ensuing celebrations were "foolishness."

 In Pakistan, the general and official government response was muted, with the media treating the execution as another news item, according to The Hindu.
 Tariq Fatemi, a retired senior Pakistani diplomat, commented that while many Pakistanis, including Government officials, were embarrassed by Kasab's actions and the attacks, some extremist groups would be angered by the hanging, especially after the appeals process had been exhausted, and were likely to mount public protests in the aftermath across Pakistan.
 While some journalists attempted to elicit statements from villagers in Kasab's village of Faridkot, they met with a hostile response.
 A senior LeT commander issued an anonymous statement, saying Kasab was a hero who would "inspire more fighters to follow his path."
 The Pakistani Taliban's spokesman Ehsanullah Ehsan issued a statement threatening Indians with retaliation and declaring Kasab would be avenged.
 Ehsan also made demands for Kasab's body to be returned to his family.
 "If they don't return his body to us or his family we will capture Indians and will not return their bodies."
 Kasab's aunt, Shahnaz Sughra, told a Reuters reporter over the phone, "This news is hell for us...Even if he did something wrong, we just want his body.
 Even if he did something wrong, I am proud that he taught the enemy a lesson in their own country."

 While commending on the well appreciated role of two women officers in the smooth handling of the execution, Patil later responded to threats to avenge Kasab's death by stating that anybody daring to attack the soil of Maharashtra would meet the same fate.

+Kasab and Biryani

+During the trial process, stories of Kasab being served ‘mutton biryani’ was in wide circulation.
+It had also become a political issue, with the then opposition party, BJP putting it up as an example of then UPA Government being soft on terror.
+These stories got wide circulation and credence.